bluekvirus/Stage.js/implementation/HOWTO.md

 #### What's a SVG canvas?

-An SVG canvas is a *View* with the `.svg` property set to `true` or a `css selector` identifying an HTML element in template, you will have an automatically expanded `this.paper` to draw upon with live height/width update on the `this.paper` property after shown plus auto clean/resize upon view `ready`.
+An SVG canvas is a HTML tag marked by `svg="paper-name"` attribute in a view which automatically runs the corresponding draw function set through the `view.svg` property. you will have an automatically expanded paper `this.paper["paper-name"]` to draw upon with live height/width update after shown plus auto clean/resize/re-draw upon view data change.

 !!!callout callout-primary
-**Note:** *Canvas* is svg based and the `this.paper` drawing APIs are from the Raphaël.js/Snap.svg library, make sure you have one of them included.
+**Note:** The drawing canvas is svg based and the APIs on a `paper` object are from the **Raphaël.js/Snap.svg** library, make sure you have one of them included.
+You can also use the **d3.js** library by including it in your index.html and use through `paper.d3`
 !!!

 We have not yet included support for *HTML5 Canvas*.